Augmentative and Alternative Communication

 Support social integration and self-confidence

 The choice of suitable aids depends on the child's individual stage of development, abilities and preferences.
-Close collaboration with therapists, speech therapists and parents is important in order to find the best solutions and provide the best possible support for the child.
+Close cooperation with therapists, speech therapists and parents is important in order to find the best solutions and provide the best possible support for the child.

 Tips from the community: